News & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesAlumni

 Readers!
 This A Level is all about books: reading books, analysing books, investigating and considering the contexts of books, comparing books, interpreting books . . . so a love of literature and a willingness to read beyond your usual preferences is essential.

 You will study novels, plays and poetry from a range of genres and historical periods, and learn how to write essays about these texts in a sophisticated academic style.

 A Level English Literature works well with other essay writing subjects such as History and Law, and also other creative subjects such as Drama and Theatre Studies.

-This is a two and a half hour exam.
-For Shakespeare, you will be doing a close analysis of Shakespeare’s use of language and dramatic effects, and exploring different interpretations of the play across time.
+For Shakespeare, you will be doing a close analysis of Shakespeare’s use of language and dramatic effects and exploring different interpretations of the play across time.
 For Ibsen and Rossetti, you will be comparing the texts, with a close focus on the significance and influence of the late 19th century context.

 Literature post-1900 (Students choose 3 texts from a choice of 50, provided by us.)

 You will write a 1000 word essay analysing a poem of your choice from a given collection, or write a poem of your own in the style of that poet, plus an analytical commentary.
 You will also write a 2000 word essay comparing a novel and play of your choice from a given list, with a connecting theme or concern.

 As this is a course for people who love reading and want to read much more widely, you can begin on this path by reading as much good quality literature as you can.
 Aim to familiarise yourself with a range of writing from all three genres: prose (novels, short stories, memoirs etc.), poetry and drama, from a variety of historical periods.